czernika/brocooly/docs/basics/routing.md

 Most of the routing systems are close to URI-based routing, like if you're in a `http://site.com/hello-world` page, the route would be 'hello-world'.
 That is not how Brocooly routing work.

 WordPress has it's own routing dynamic system (as it CMS not framework) based on root templates.
 For example, any post will be rendered by `single.php` or `singular.php` or `index.php`.
 Even more, WordPress template hierarchy provides much more options and flexibility.
-So there is no extra need to ruin it and even more - Brocooly routing system cares about it.
+So there is no need to ruin it - Brocooly routing system cares about it.
 It will handle same conditions as a first param.

 ```php
 Route::get( 'is_single', /** callback **/ );